solana-labs/solana/docs/src/clusters.md

   squash bugs or network vulnerabilities.
 - Testnet tokens are **not real**
 - Testnet may be subject to ledger resets.
+- Testnet includes a token faucet for airdrops for application testing
 - Testnet typically runs a newer software release than both Devnet and Mainnet Beta
-- Testnet may be maintained by different validators than Mainnet Beta
 - Gossip entrypoint for Testnet: `35.203.170.30:8001`
 - RPC URL for Testnet: `https://testnet.solana.com`